jfrog/charts/stable/xray/README.md

 ```
 **NOTE:** In either case, make sure to pass the same join key on all future calls to `helm install` and `helm upgrade`!
 This means always passing `--set xray.joinKey=<YOUR_PREVIOUSLY_RETIREVED_JOIN_KEY>`.
 In the second, this means always passing `--set xray.joinKeySecretName=my-secret` and ensuring the contents of the secret remain unchanged.

+### Special Upgrade Notes
+Xray 2.x to 3.x (App Version) is not directly supported.For manual upgrade, Please refer [here](https://github.com/jfrog/charts/blob/master/stable/xray/UPGRADE_NOTES.md).
+If this is an upgrade over an existing Xray 3.x (App Version), explicitly pass `--set unifiedUpgradeAllowed=true` to upgrade.

 ### System Configuration